An explicit rational structure for real semisimple Lie algebras: Introduction

-As another notable feature of the basis \(\mathcal{B}\) we observe that part of it spans the nilpotent algebra \(\fr{n}\) in an Iwasawa decomposition \(\fr{g}^0 = \fr{k} \oplus \fr{a} \oplus \fr{n}\).
+A notable feature of the basis \(\mathcal{B}\) is that part of it spans the nilpotent algebra \(\fr{n}\) in an Iwasawa decomposition \(\fr{g}^0 = \fr{k} \oplus \fr{a} \oplus \fr{n}\).
 In fact, a variant of \(\mathcal{B}\) is the disjoint union of three sets spanning the Iwasawa decomposition (Theorem~\ref{thm:basisiwasawa}).
 For all Iwasawa \(\fr{n}\)-algebras we obtain integer structure constants whose absolute values have upper bound six.
 Invoking the classification of complex semisimple Lie algebras, we improve this bound to four (Theorem~\ref{thm:nilpotentupperbound}).
-Moreover, with our basis and a fixed set of signs for the constants \(c_{\alpha \beta}\), the multiplication table of all exponentiated Iwawawa \(N\)-groups can be read off from the root system \(\Phi(\fr{g},\fr{h})\) and the involution \(\sigma\).
-By a criterion of Malcev \cite{Malcev:Homogeneous} the basis verifies that Iwasawa \(N\)-groups contain uniform lattices (Corollary~\ref{cor:lattices}).
-This is a property which only countably many isomorphism types of nilpotent Lie groups possess.
-Yet it is easy to construct uncountable families of nonisomorphic nilpotent Lie groups.
-We explain a uniform way of constructing coordinate systems for symmetric spaces of noncompact type (Section~\ref{subsec:coordinates}).
-Finally we give explicit realizations of Iwasawa \(N\)-groups case by case for real rank one semisimple Lie algebras (Sections~\ref{subsec:realhyperbolic}-\ref{subsec:octonionichyperbolic}).
-For \(\fr{g}^0 = \fr{so}(n,1)\) and \(\fr{g}^0 = \fr{su}(n,1)\) we obtain the abelian group \(\R^{n-1}\) and the Heisenberg group \(H^{2n-1}\) (compare \cite{Knapp:Beyond}*{Problem 5, p.\,426} and \cite{Helgason:GeoSym}*{Exercise E1, p.\,215}).
-For \(\fr{g}^0 = \fr{sp}(n,1)\) and \(\fr{g}^0 = \fr{f}_{4(-20)}\) the resulting groups, or equivalently Lie algebras, are more involved (Theorem \ref{thm:iwasawansymplectic} and Theorem \ref{thm:iwasawanoctonionic}).

 The outline of sections is as follows.
-Section~\ref{sec:restrictedroots} recalls the concept of restricted roots as well as the Iwasawa decomposition of real semisimple Lie algebras.
+Section~\ref{sec:restrictedroots} fixes notation and recalls the basic concepts of restricted roots and the Iwasawa decomposition of real semisimple Lie algebras.
 Section~\ref{sec:adapted} carries out the adaptation procedure for a Chevalley basis as we have indicated.
-In Section~\ref{sec:integral} the Chevalley-type theorem for real semisimple Lie algebras is proven.
-Sections~\ref{sec:applications} and~\ref{sec:rankone} conclude with the applications described above.
+In Section~\ref{sec:integral} we prove the Chevalley-type theorem for real semisimple Lie algebras and outline the applications to Iwasawa decompositions.
+The material in this article is part of the author's doctoral thesis \cite{Kammeyer:L2-invariants}.